SenonLi/SenVulkan/README.md

 *

 ### Problems to solve
+0. Change transitionResourceImageLayout(...) and copyImage(...) to use only one singleTimeCommandBuffer;
 1. Dynamic pipeline reuse for resizing;
 2. Memory allocator to solve the maximum count to allocate deviceMemory;
 3. put model view projection into different descriptorLayoutBinding;